"Marred by Gratuitous Foul Language"

 What You Need To Know:

 HAMILTON does a fair job editing the stage program to meet the medium changes of a movie.
 Since HAMILTON is all rap lyrics, viewers will have to stay focused, so they don’t miss a beat, literally.
 Although creative, HAMILTON romanticizes Alexander Hamilton’s life a bit.
 However, it offers a Christian, moral, patriotic worldview overall.
 For example, it extols marriage, church, prayer, hard work, and the founding of America.
-Sadly, though, HAMLTON contains some politically correct elements and too much gratuitous, anachronistic foul language, including strong profanities.
-Ultimately, therefore, MOVIEGUIDE® advises extreme caution.
+Sadly, though, HAMLITON contains some politically correct elements and too much gratuitous, anachronistic foul language, including strong profanities.
+Ultimately, therefore, MOVIEGUIDE® advises extreme caution for HAMILTON.

 HAMILTON, a production of the award-winning Broadway stage musical, filmed in 2016 and released on Disney+, follows a chronological narrative structure of the life and sudden death of Alexander Hamilton, one of the 39 signers of the United States Constitution who became the first Secretary of the Treasury.
 HAMILTON is a patriotic musical, with some positive Christian, moral elements, but it has too much gratuitous foul language and some politically correct moments.

-The TV program begins with the writer, Lin Manuel Miranda, and director, Thomas Kail, talking about what makes the musical so special.
+The movie begins with the writer, Lin Manuel Miranda, and director, Thomas Kail, talking about what makes the musical so special.
 Right after their brief opening statements, the screen cuts to a stage production of HAMILTON, which was recorded in New York in 2016.

 HAMILTON follows a chronological narrative structure where characters sing the date so that the audience can track with the events on stage.
 The opening song begins by explaining the origins of Alexander Hamilton, a child from the small island of Nevis in the Caribbean.
 Taken in by a prominent merchant, Hamilton was sent to New York as a teenager to further his education.
 Eventually, Hamilton rose to political power with his zeal for new government policies and joined the American War for Independence.
 Hamilton started his political career with humble means, eventually married and helped founded the Federalist Party, all while having a love/hate relationship with Aaron Burr, who was Thomas Jefferson’s first Vice President and became a controversial figure who had a life-changing political conflict with Hamilton.